 Susan Bondy is an Associate Professor in the Dalla Lana School of Public Health at the University of Toronto.
 She is also Program director for the MPH in Epidemiology.
 Dr. Bondy received her MSc in Epidemiology and Biostatistics from the University of Western Ontario and PhD in Epidemiology from the University of Toronto.
 Her areas of research include: monitoring of alcohol and tobacco use and public opinions on tobacco control policies; psychoactive substance use and associated health problems; and health services research, particularly in the areas of mental health and addiction, as well as cancer detection and treatment.
 She has experience training graduate students and public health professionals in the analysis and use of survey methods and data in population health.
 Her research activities related to tobacco include the Ontario Tobacco Survey (a cross-sectional survey and panel study of smokers), as well as policy intervention studies and research on the impact of pharmaceutical therapies for cessation.

 Joanna Cohen is the Bloomberg Professor of Disease Prevention and the Director of the Institute of Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health.
 She also holds an appointment in the Dalla Lana School of Public Health at the University of Toronto.
 Dr. Cohen obtained her PhD in Health Policy and Administration from the University of North Carolina – Chapel Hill and her MHSc in Community Health and Epidemiology from the University of Toronto.
-She has been involved in tobacco policy research for 20 years.
+She has been involved in tobacco policy research for 25 years.
 Trained in epidemiology and health policy, her research interests focus on the factors that affect the adoption and implementation of public health policies and on evaluating the beneficial effects and the unintended consequences of such policies.
-She is a Senior Editor of Tobacco Control and on the Editorial Board of the Canadian Journal of Public Health, and has been appointed to the Food and Drug Administration’s Tobacco Products Scientific Advisory Committee (2013-2017).
+She is the Deputy Editor of the journal Tobacco Control.